svetasvesh/bigdata/README.md

-This repository contains tasks from training course "Algorithms and Technologies for High Perfomance Computing".
+This repository contains tasks from training course "Algorithms and Technologies for High Perfomance Computing" (September - December 2015)